Skip to main content

 Contact Ask a Kent Librarian for more information.

-Visit the Kent Archives website to find out more about our collections, or get in contact with your local library to explore our local history ephemera and newspaper archives.
+Kent Archives website to find out more about our collections, or get in contact with your local library to explore our local history ephemera and newspaper archives.

 Access over 7,000 contemporary newspapers and magazines on your phone, tablet or on a computer with your Kent Libraries' membership.
 Read current editions and recent past copies for free!